-There are several types of compression socks, however, your choice depends on the purpose of the socks (medical or non-medical purposes).
-Medical compression socks are used to prevent or sooth health conditions that may occur from pregnancy symptoms like deep vein thrombosis (DVT).
+There are several types of compression socks.
+Your choice, however, depends on the purpose of the socks (medical or non-medical purposes).
+Medical compression socks can be used to prevent or sooth health conditions that may occur from pregnancy symptoms such as deep vein thrombosis (DVT).
 They include:

-- Graduated compression socks- In this type of socks, the pressure it uses is strongest at the ankle and feet and gradually reduces as it progresses up the leg.
-Some only reach up to the thighs, they reduce feet fluid build-up and varicose vein, while some reach up to the calf, these are used to improve peripheral edema.
-Graduated socks are easier to wear especially if you will be using them for a long time.
+- Graduated compression socks- In this type of socks, the pressure is strongest at the ankles and feet then gradually reduces as it progresses up the leg.
+Some, which only reach up to the thighs, reduce fluid build-up in the feet and varicose veins, while others reach up to the calf and are used to improve peripheral edema.
+Graduated socks are easier to wear, especially if you will be using them for a long time.
 The advantage of using graduated compression socks is the improved flow of blood up your body.
-This way weight can be lifted off your legs, you feel less pain and aches in your lower region.
+In this manner, weight can be lifted off your legs, enabling you to feel fewer aches and pains in your lower region.

 This is the continuous use of specially modified fabrics which can mount a specific amount of pressure worn on the legs or hands for correctional or preventive purposes.
 It makes use of compression socks or bandages to give support to the legs so that the blood vessels can be narrowed (this improves blood flow) therefore preventing pooling of blood in the legs.
-This process circulates blood from the high-pressure regions of the body e.g legs to the heart for proper circulation.
-Therefore the end result is a light, pain-free leg, free of a blood clot and a reduce possibility of developing varicose veins.
+This process circulates blood from the high-pressure regions of the body, e.g legs to the heart for proper circulation.
+The end result is a light, pain-free leg, free of blood clots and a reduced possibility of developing varicose veins.

 Features and Designs of Compressions for Pregnant Women

-We understand the dilemma and will help get those feet to size great to go shoe shopping for!
+The struggle is real.
+We understand the dilemma and will help get your feet to a size perfect for shoe shopping!

-Trendy and fashionable: There are trendy types of compression socks designed to meet medical needs while flowing with the current fashion trends.
-Following are the types of fashionable compression socks designs you will find in the market:
+Trendy and fashionable: There are trendy types of compression socks designed to meet medical needs while following the current fashion trends.
+Following are the types of fashionable compression sock designs you will find in the market:

-- Open toe socks: This type gives you the opportunity to wear high heel sandals so you can flaunt your $100 pedicure.
+- Open toe socks: This type gives you the opportunity to wear high heel sandals so you can flaunt your new pedicure.

 - Closed socks: Give you a more cozy feeling while you flow with the trend.

-- Colorful socks: Compression socks no longer come in dull colors, you can pick out whichever color that suits you.
+- Colorful socks: Compression socks no longer come only in dull colors.
+You can pick out whichever color suits you best.

-- Various lengths of compression socks to choose from: Thigh-length compression socks, anklets, knee-high, full-lengths, and calf-length compression socks and many more.
+- Various lengths of compression socks to choose from: Thigh-length, anklets, knee-high, full-length, calf-length compression socks and many more.

 Health Benefits of Wearing Compression Socks